Kai Kamaka III

-Jonathan Kai Kamaka III (born January 5, 1995) is an American mixed martial artist who competes in the Featherweight division.
-He has competed for Bellator MMA, Ultimate Fighting Championship (UFC), and Professional Fighters League (PFL).
+Kai Kamaka III (born January 5, 1995) is an American mixed martial artist who competes in the lightweight and featherweight divisions of the Ultimate Fighting Championship (UFC).
+He has previously competed in the bantamweight and featherweight divisions and has fought for Bellator MMA and the Professional Fighters League (PFL).

 Background

 Kai started training martial arts at the age of six under his father Kai Kamaka Jr., who owns the 808 Fight Factory in Hawaii.
 Kai has a brother named Tristin Kamaka who is a former University of Hawaii Football receiver.
 Kai attended Pearl City High School where he wrestled and eventually won the HHSAA State Championship after claiming gold in OIA conference finals.
 For his wrestling accolades, he received a wrestling scholarship to study at Midland University from where he graduated with a bachelor's degree.

 Mixed martial arts career

 Early career

 In his MMA debut at KOTC Mana, he faced Anthony Reyes and went on to defeat him via unanimous decision.
 Kamaka submitted Nui Wheeler at Destiny Na Koa 6 via rear-naked choke in the first round.
 After losing his next two bouts against Andrew Natividad and Jeff Mesa, at KOTC Energetic Pursuit, he defeated Rick James via unanimous decision.
 Kamaka defeated Mauricio Diaz via unanimous decision at KOTC Highlight Reel.